Blotch3D/Blotch3D/README.md

 comprised of only two vertices!)

-You can move the model by moving each of those vertices by the same amount, and without regard to how each currently is from the origin.
+You can move the model by moving each of those vertices by the same amount, and without regard to where each is relative to the origin.
 To do that, just add an offset vector to each vertex.
 For example, we could add the vector (2,1) to each of those original vertices, which would result in final model vertices of (6,2) and (5,4).
 In that case we have *translated* (moved) the model.

-Matrices support translation, but first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model around the origin.
+Matrices certainly support translation.
+But first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model around the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.

 If we want to change the X of each vertex from its current horizontal distance from the origin by a factor of 2, we can multiply the X of each